jonnyhoeven/justme.dev/README.md

 - When pushing to `main` GitHub action does `generate`, `build` and `deploy`.
 - The generated markdown will be saved in a sub folder defined by `request type` using the same name as the request file and the suffix `.md`.
-- Delete corresponding `response.bin` in `./openai/response` to force the script to retrieve data from `openai` again.